JetBrains/guide/site/java/tutorials/managing-dependencies/update-dependencies/index.md

 ![Context Actions](context-action.png)

-We can also upgrade our dependencies using the Dependencies tool window.
-The Dependencies tool window will tell us if there’s a newer version of a dependency, as we can see here.
+We can also upgrade our dependencies using the **Dependencies tool window**.
+The **Dependencies tool window** will tell us if there’s a newer version of a dependency, as we can see here.

 ![Dependencies with newer versions](dependencies-with-upgrades.png)

+**Note:** If you cannot find the **Dependencies tool window**, make sure the [Package Search](https://plugins.jetbrains.com/plugin/12507-package-search) plugin is installed.

 We can choose the version to upgrade to by clicking on the version number in the list.
 Note that we don’t have to use the latest version.